5.00 out of 4 votes

 Cart Abandonment Rate = (1 – Completed Purchases / Initiated Carts) x 100

-That math, by the way, lines up exactly with the global average.
+That math lines up with the global average.
+It’s no coincidence.

 What Is the Average Cart Abandonment Rate?

 Put simply: for every 10 people who put something in their cart, 7 leave without buying.
-That’s a lot of revenue left on the table.
+That’s not a conversion problem you can solve with a better button color.

 | Device | Abandonment Rate |